SOM3-1/LocalDiscoverPlatform/README.md

 8. **Ratings**
    - Insert traveler ratings and feedback for the experiences they've participated in.

-9. **Drop Tables**
+9. **Drop Triggers and Tables**
-   - If needed, you can drop the tables to clean up the database.
-This step removes all the data and table definitions.
+   - If needed, you can drop the triggers and tables to clean up the database.
+This step removes all the data, trigger and table definitions.